Nettopalkkasi.fi

 What is a salary calculator?

 A salary calculator is a tool that estimates how much of your gross salary remains after taxes and mandatory contributions.
-It helps you compare pay levels and understand how tax rate, municipality and pay period affect your net pay.
+The same tool works as an income tax calculator and marginal tax rate calculator — it shows your effective tax rate, your marginal tax rate, and how municipality, pay level and pay period affect your net pay.

 § 02